minttea25/TCPServerCore/README.md

   - CustomPacket: [PacketFactory-README.md](https://github.com/minttea25/TCPServerCore/blob/master/PacketFactory/PacketFactory-README.md)
   - Message: [MessageFactory-README.md](https://github.com/minttea25/TCPServerCore/blob/master/MessageFactory/MessageFactory-README.md)
   - MessageWrapper: [MessageWrapperFactory-README.md](https://github.com/minttea25/TCPServerCore/blob/master/MessageWrapperFactory/MessageWrapperFactory-README.md)
+### Service
+Users can manage net connections by creating ClientService and ServerService objects.
+- `ClientService`: Provides service in client mode.
+Threre is one session by default.
+You can change this value to set up multiple connections for testing through `ClientServiceConfig`.
+- `ServerService`: Provides service in server mode.
+ It has a `SocketAsyncEventArgs` pool and a `Session` pool.
+  The default capacity of the pool can be set before starting the service using the `ServerServiceConfig` structure.
+  For `EmptySessionFactory`, it must be specified as a Func that creates an empty session rather than initializing the required data.
+  The pool uses this function to pool the Session in advance.
+Initialization of data for the session can be done in `Session.InitSession`.
+### Pooling
+ServerService pools `SocketAsyncEventArgs` and `Session` objects.
+The pooling capacity value can be changed through the `ServerServiceConfig` structure and must be loaded before the service starts.
+If there are not enough objects in the pool, a new one is created and added to the pool.
+Please note the following:
+- `EmptySessionFactory`: This `Func` delegate is not a factory function that creates a session where a connection is established and the valid data is initialized.
+It must be specified as a function to create an empty `Session` object in advance in `SessionPool`.
+Initialization to a valid value can be accomplished by overriding the `Session.InitSession` method.
 ### TestServer
 - Test server for testing, corresponding to the TestClient
 - Creates and manages rooms according to client requests